djbower/spider/README.md

 ## Note on Python scripts

 Python scripts are in `py3/` and can be used as templates for building your own analysis and plotting scripts.
 Do not modify the scripts that are already in `py3/` unless you are fixing bugs or retaining backwards compatibility.
 Instead, copy one of the existing scripts, rename, and then modify as you require.
-You can of course check your plotting scripts into the repository, if you wish.
+You can of course check your plotting scripts into the repository if you wish.